aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     I mentioned earlier that Site.js is zero-configuration.
 This means that it has certain conventions that it expects you to adhere to.
 For example, if you want to create dynamic routes in your web app, you must place them in a folder called `.dynamic`.

-    Before we move onto creating the chat functionality, let’s create the equivalent of our static “hello, world!” example but with some very basic dynamic functionality that displays the current date and time.
+    Before we move onto creating the chat functionality, let’s create the equivalent of our static “hello, world!” example but with some very basic dynamic functionality to display the current date and time.

     {{< note_for_non_coders >}}